-Situated within the country’s oldest technological university that brings together science with the humanities, the CMRT Ph.D. is a flexible, exciting and unique program for students wishing to bring cutting edge theory and practice to their chosen research agendas.
+Situated within the country’s oldest technological university that brings together science with the humanities, the CMRT Ph.D. is an exciting and flexible program for students wishing to bring cutting edge theory and practice to their chosen research agendas.

-The current migration of theory, method, and research across disciplines is profound and exciting, and HASS offers a centralized curriculum of foundational seminars in theory, method, and practice that complements offerings within the Department of Communication and Media.
-Students will have opportunities to work with cognitive and computer scientists, artists, critical game theorists and STS scholars, and to utilize labs and other experimental spaces throughout the campus.
+The current migration of theory, method, and research across disciplines is exhilarating as well as profound.
+The doctoral program offers a centralized curriculum of foundational seminars in theory, method, and practice that complements offerings within the Department of Communication and Media.
+Students have the opportunity to work with cognitive and computer scientists, artists, critical game theorists as well as scholars in STS.
+Additionally, doctoral students are encouraged to utilize labs and other experimental spaces throughout the campus.

 Students who successfully complete this program will be able to: